CreatCodeBuild/deno-graphql/remote-graph/readme.md

     };
 }
 ```
-Here is another feature of `RemoteType`.
+Here is another feature of `RemoteResolver`.
 In `https://countries.trevorblades.com/`, `query { countries {...} }` has no arguments.
 There is no way to filter output.
 You can modify your local schema to allow arguments for this field.
 That's why we defined
 ```graphql
 type Query {
     countries(byName: String): [Country]    # https://countries.trevorblades.com/
 }
 ```
-We can do apply the arguments after we get data from remote. `RemoteType` allows you to have imperative fine control over your resolvers.
+We can do apply the arguments after we get data from remote. `RemoteResolver` allows you to have imperative fine control over your resolvers.
 ```js
 countries: async function (args, ctx, info) {
     const remoteResult = await countries(args, ctx, MapArgument(info, {}));